 If you lack the necessary margin money, your spread betting firm will automatically close out your bet.
 This may result in you losing money when – had you been able to maintain the position – you would have ended up with a winning bet.

 Specific risk management tools for spread betting

 Spread betting companies offer their clients several tools to help them limit and manage risk.

-Stop loss orders are one of the most basic risk management tools.
-A stop loss order is designed to help keep any trading losses at an acceptably low level.
-Keeping your losses small and manageable is key to being overall profitable in your spread betting enterprise.
+We introduced stop-loss orders in Chapter 4 – How does spread betting work? – the order type is one of the most basic risk management tools.
+A stop-loss order is designed to help keep any trading losses at an acceptably low level.
+Keeping your losses small and manageable is key to being overall profitability of your spread betting enterprise.

-Note that, when triggered, a stop loss order effectively becomes a market order.
-Therefore, unlike a limit order, it is not guaranteed to be filled at a specific price – only at the best available market price at that time.
+Note: When triggered, a stop-loss order effectively becomes a market order.
+Therefore, it is not guaranteed to be filled at a specific price – only at the best available market price at that time.

 Limit orders are only filled if they can be filled at the price that you specify, or better.
 Limit orders can be used to manage your risk by making sure you take profits when possible.

 After watching the market trade uneventfully, mostly between 55 and 60, for a couple of hours, the bettor has to go out to run some errands.
 Upon returning a couple of hours later, they discover, much to their dismay, that the market price had briefly spiked up as high as 80, but is now trading back down around 57.

 Basically, they missed their chance to get out at their desired profit level!